*Fees are a guide only. Exact cost will be dependent on requirements and are subject to change.

 She had no success with the manuscripts she was sending in (the first one was a paranormal romance – she was ahead of her time it seems).
 She knew she could write, but couldn’t find her niche.
 And she kept giving up to concentrate on the day job, only for the urge to reappear and she would start again.

-Milly married in 1995, but despite having two sons it wasn’t a happy marriage.
-It was a very abusive and destructive relationship from which she broke free in 2000.
-She was a single parent of two small boys writing rude jokes, poems and ditties for a living – and a very good living it was too.
-Milly joined Hallmark as a chief copywriter but it was rife with workplace bullies – something which she is now involved in highlighting and advising people on what to do if they find themselves in a similar situation.
+Milly married in 1995 and had two sons.
+She separated from her partner in 2000 and was a single parent of two small boys writing rude jokes, poems and ditties for a living – and a very good living it was too.
+Milly joined Hallmark as a chief copywriter but eventually moved on to pastures new.

-In the year of her 40th birthday she decided to give the book thing one last crack and started penning a story about three pregnant friends, as she had been pregnant with both of her best friends.
-Milly sent off the manuscript, an agent snapped her up and found her a deal with a publisher immediately, and 2013 sees the release of her 9th book.
+In the year of her 40th birthday, she decided to give the book thing one last crack and started penning a story about three pregnant friends, as she had been pregnant with both of her best friends.
+Milly sent off the manuscript, an agent snapped her up and found her a deal with a publisher immediately, and 2013 saw the release of her 9th book.

 Like any astute author she has learned to be very PR savvy.
 Milly befriended her local newspapers, wrote free columns for them in exchange for advertising lineage.
 She is a regular on BBC Radio Sheffield for whom she occasionally presents for, it was also where she built up her following.
 She then appeared on BBC Breakfast news discussing Valentine’s Day greetings cards for the first time in 2007 and in 2010 she applied to do Come Dine with Me in Barnsley, got through the audition and ended up winning it.
 In 2012 she was invited to appear with Keith Lemon on his prime time TV show LemonAid – where she was hoisted up in a chair to appear for the full length of the show thirty feet up.